Rakeshmonkee/DMA/.tlscan to .coe/readme.md

 You will need to be in the directory of the python file, and you will need to change the directory of where the telescan file is located.

-In my instance, my .tlscan file is on my desktop.
+In my instance, my .tlscan file is on my desktop and is called Ax200.

 2. In CMD type in `python telescan_to_coe.py C:/Users/User/Desktop/Ax200.tlscan`